cybergu0ck/notes/02-software-engineering/001-data-structures-and-algorithms/binary-trees.md

 1. Full Binary Tree : Each node has exactly 0 or 2 children (but never 1).
-1. Complete binary tree :  When all levels except the last one are full with nodes.
+1. Complete binary tree :  A complete binary tree is a binary tree in which every level of the tree is completely filled, except possibly the last level.
+In the last level, all nodes are as far left as possible.
+    - In the below image if the right most gray node in complete binary tree image is considered then It would not be a complete binary tree (as it is not left when possible)
-1. Perfect binary tree : When all the levels (including the last one) are full of nodes.
+3. Perfect binary tree : When all the levels (including the last one) are full of nodes.
     - Perfect binary trees have precisely (2^k) - 1 nodes, where k is the last level of the tree (starting with 1).

 <br/>